lala-la-flaca/DevOpsBootcamp_15_Ansible_AWS_Docker_Terraform/README.md

               name: ec2-user
               group: docker
               append: yes

-          # To consider the last change (ec2 user to the group) the connection must be reset to take effect.
-          #In Ansible we can reset the connection the the remote machine using the meta module as follows:
+          #In Ansible, we can reset the connection using the meta module as follows:
           - name: Resetting Remote Connection
             meta: reset_connection
     ```